 Preventive Measures And Tips

 - Consume a healthy and balanced diet.
 Avoid processed and sugary products.
-This can keep your skin healthy and prevent breakouts.
+This can keep your skin healthy and prevent development of sudden breakouts, particularly pre-period ones.

 - Do not touch your face often.
-Your fingers touch multiple surfaces and may transfer the dirt to the skin.
+Your fingers touch multiple surfaces and may transfer the dirt and bacteria to the skin.

 - Use oil-free and non-comedogenic products to reduce the risk of breakouts.